computerundsound/curserver/readme.md

 The first local host must be created manually:

-I have made a short Video on youtoube.
+I will create a short Video on youtoube that will show you, how to install and manage different XAMPP-Versions.
-There you can see how you can install this tool, so that it can manage different XAMPP-Versions

 But in short words: